Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- Tatum is responsible for attempting 21.4% of his team's field goal attempts this season with 21.1 per game.
+- Tatum is responsible for taking 21.4% of his team's field goal attempts this season with 21.1 per game.

-- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's tries from beyond the arc.
+- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's shots from beyond the arc.

-- Giving up 109.8 points per game, the Heat are the second-ranked team in the NBA defensively.
+- Giving up 109.8 points per game, the Heat are the second-ranked squad in the NBA defensively.

-- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.
+- On the boards, the Heat have given up 41.9 rebounds per game, which puts them sixth in the NBA.

 Jayson Tatum vs. the Heat